cchitsiang/awesome-stars/topics.md

 - [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
 - [steven-tey/precedent](https://github.com/steven-tey/precedent) - An opinionated collection of components, hooks, and utilities for your Next.js project.
 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
-- [module-federation/universe](https://github.com/module-federation/universe) - A collection of tools, plugins, and utilities for Module Federation
+- [module-federation/core](https://github.com/module-federation/core) - Module Federation is a concept that allows developers to share code and resources across multiple JavaScript applications
 - [shuding/nextra](https://github.com/shuding/nextra) - Simple, powerful and flexible site generation framework with everything you love from Next.js.
 - [dubinc/dub](https://github.com/dubinc/dub) - Open-source link management infrastructure.
 - [impulse-oss/impulse](https://github.com/impulse-oss/impulse) - Impossible Dev Tools for React and Tailwind